Maxwell011/sushi-experience/README.md

 - You can order sushi from the comfort of your home
 - You can check out our special Salad Sushi
 - You can save your favorite sushi and have it delivered
-- You can rate your favorite one and share it with others
+- You can rate your favorite one and share it with others.
+- You can see the rating of the sushi and the number of people who have rated it.

 ## Tools Used